bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **onNotify**<**T**>(`onNotify`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that forwards notifications to the provided `onNotify` function.
+Returns an `ObservableLike` that forwards notifications to the provided `onNotify` function.

 The function that is invoked when the observable source produces values.